talixdoccy/helpdesk-ticket-triage-tool/README.md

-# Helpdesk Ticket Triage Tool (Python)
+# Helpdesk Ticket Triage Tool (Python CLI Automation Project)

-A simple command-line tool that categorizes and prioritizes IT support tickets using rule-based triage logic.
+A structured Python-based CLI project demonstrating rule-based incident categorization and priority assignment in IT support environments.

 ## Why this project
 In many support environments, ticket quality and prioritization are inconsistent.
 This project demonstrates structured troubleshooting thinking by applying clear rules to classify incidents, assign priority, and suggest next steps.